Whatsapp Icon

 Integrative Treatment Approaches for Penile Cancer

 Penile cancer, though rare, requires a comprehensive treatment plan.
 Integrative treatment combines standard medical procedures with supportive therapies to enhance patient outcomes, manage side effects, and improve the quality of life.
-This approach covers surgery, radiation, chemotherapy, along with complementary therapies.
+This approach covers surgery, radiation, and chemotherapy, along with complementary therapies.

 Standard Treatments Explained

 • Surgery: Often the first line of treatment, aiming to remove cancer while preserving as much of the penile tissue as possible.
-Advanced techniques focus on minimizing impact on function and appearance.
+Advanced techniques focus on minimizing the impact on function and appearance.

 • Radiotherapy: Used either as a primary treatment or post-surgery, to kill any remaining cancer cells.
 It's an option for those wishing to avoid extensive surgery.